 Below is an excerpt from a book project I will probably never finish, in which case it is more properly called a fragment from an unfinished essay.
 So below is a fragment from an unfinished essay.
 Let’s call it Unfinished Essay 2.
 In a fragment from, say, Unfinished Essay 1, I discussed the familial nature of the image of God as the design against which all other forms of human relationality must be judged.
 The fragment below assumes familiarity with that argument from that fragment in Unfinished Essay 1.
 But you’ll manage.

 The family project continues in the east.
 Eve’s title as mother of all the living is brought to fruition in the spread of Adam’s seed.
 Eve was formed out of Adam’s rib, but the rest of the world is formed out of Adam’s loin.
 Eden has been barred.
-The first guardian angels are sent to block the way back.
-God would protect his Garden from the most dangerous kind of pestilence—unrestrained testosterone.
+The first guardian angels are sent to block the way back (Gen. 3:24).
 The men of the east would take their pens of dominion and plowshares of the Garden and beat them into swords.
 Gardening in God’s world would give way to nation building.
-Men would begin to scribble history with blood, becoming increasingly brute and uncreative with each generation.
-In the man’s world, the family would be thrust deep into the shadows to bring into the spotlight the dark hunting hearts of the warlords, whose concept of good writing amounts to little more pressing harder with the pen.
-It was not good for man to be alone.
-This history begins with two brothers.
-They were the firstfruits of Adam’s seed.
+Men would begin to scribble history with blood, becoming increasingly brute and uncreative with each generation, whose concept of good writing amounts to little more pressing harder with the pen.
+In the man’s world, the family would be thrust deep into the shadows to bring into the spotlight the warlords—it is hunting season in the East—battling one another for mastery over history altogether fighting in a world war against time.
+It was not good for Man to be alone, estranged from his feminine side.

 The brothers bring offerings to the Lord.
 The Lord does not regard Cain’s ground-grown offering.
 He accepts Abel’s first-born offering.
 It is too early to make sense of the Lord’s discretion.
 Speculations can be made about the parallels of the Garden garments or the kind of sacrifice needed in a condemned world, but they are only speculations.
-The story does not draw attention to a symbolic meaning of either offering, but to the way Cain reacts to his sense of the Lord’s rejection.
+The Lord speaks graciously to Cain.
+He has not yet rebelled against him.
+He had only acted in ignorance.
+Cain was just like the child who offers his parents a ketchup and ice cream sundae.
+It was not that Cain had done anything particularly wrong with his offering.
+God did not condemn him for that.
+God just reserves the right to aesthetic judgments.
+It is good to separate the waters from the land and the ketchup from the ice cream, even if Cain prefers otherwise, even if Cain prefers red to cover white, for waters to flood the field.
+At any rate, the story has nothing substantial to tell us about the offerings.
+It tells us, instead, about Cain, and therefore about ourselves.
+It does not draw our attention to a symbolic meaning of either offering, but to the way Cain reacts to his sense of the Lord’s rejection.
 Human history is unwittingly all about the creative and uncreative ways men handle that sense of the Lord’s rejection.
-Since men cannot reach the Lord, they are wont to take it out on others, even, often especially, brothers.
+Since men cannot find peace with the Father, they are wont to make enemies with others, even, and especially, with brothers.

 But the serpent is nowhere to be found.
 He had returned to his hole.
-He apparently no longer needed to be present for his echoes to be heard, so it behooved him to remain hidden.
+He apparently no longer needed to be present for his echoes to be heard.
+It behooved him to remain hidden.
 If blame terminated at him each time, as it did in the Garden scene, he would never accomplish his goal of instigating retaliation.
-The presence of a tempter makes guilt far more slippery a thing to hammer down—and guilt must be hammered down.
+The presence of a tempter makes guilt a far more slippery a thing to hammer down—and guilt must be hammered down.
 A visible talking snake means there is an enemy of God, and it may not be me.
 But an invisible talking snake means there’s an enemy of God in my head.
-And it is in that case much harder to pretend that his voice is not sometimes the ‘sweet, sweet sound’ that I hear when I sing about God’s ear, and that all my songs are slurred by the lisp of a two-pronged tongue.
+In that case, the thoughts of ‘I’ and ‘I AM’, ‘us’ and ‘them’, ‘he’ and ‘it’, all slide off the divide into a slurry of distances off the tip of that two-pronged tongue.

 If the serpent’s whisperings were now in some sense buried in Adam’s seed, his greatest strategy would undoubtedly be to never rear his head again—indeed, he never does again, at least not to ordinary eyes.
 The only thing more dangerous than a talking snake in a Garden is a talking snake in your head.
 That is the kind of thing that will drive a man mad.
 It drove Cain mad.